-Long chain fatty acids are unsaturated (meaning they have lost one or more pairs of hydrogen molecules, so not all their carbon molecules are saturated with hydrogen -and therefore they behave differently in our body).
-There are two types of unsaturated oils; polyunsaturated and monounsaturated.
+Long chain fatty acids are unsaturated (meaning they have lost one or more pairs of hydrogen molecules and there fore behave differently in our body) There are two types of unsaturated oils; polyunsaturated and monounsaturated.
 Polyunsaturated oils stay liquid.
 Monounsaturated oils are liquid at room temperature and start to slightly solidify when refrigerated.
+Polyunsaturated fats are corn, soy, safflower, canola, cottonseed, and margarine (margarine is plasticized by the way).